input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 [^1]: The CTL documentation doesn't specify this, but a laborious inspection of the code will reveal this fact.
 In particular, this was the root cause of the CTL project "hanging forever" waiting for transactions to be confirmed -- see issue [#234](https://github.com/mlabs-haskell/trustless-sidechain/issues/234).

 We have provided a convenient way to launch the runtime dependencies in `docker` images for you.
-In a separate terminal window in the project root directory, execute the following command to launch the runtime dependences in `docker` images for the preview test net.
+In a separate terminal window in the project's root directory, execute the following command to launch the runtime dependences in `docker` images for the preview test net.
 ```
 $ nix run .#ctl-runtime-preview
 ```